GlenioSP/Gutenberg-Search/README.md

 ### 3. Access app

 Access `localhost` in the browser.
+It takes a couple of seconds until the API can connect to Elasticsearch and be available to the UI.

 ### 4. Load book